Yasmani Grandal Player Props: White Sox vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 5.48 team ERA ranks 27th among all league pitching staffs.
+- The Phillies' 5.48 team ERA ranks 27th across all MLB pitching staffs.

 - The Phillies give up the 10th-fewest home runs in baseball (17 total, 1.1 per game).

-- Falter makes the start for the Phillies, his fourth of the season.
-He is 0-2 with a 4.80 ERA and nine strikeouts in 15 2/3 innings pitched.
+- The Phillies are sending Wheeler (0-1) to the mound to make his fourth start of the season.
+He is 0-1 with a 4.02 ERA and 18 strikeouts in 15 2/3 innings pitched.

-- In his last appearance on Thursday, the lefty went 4 2/3 innings against the Cincinnati Reds, giving up five earned runs while surrendering eight hits.
+- His last appearance came on Wednesday against the Miami Marlins, when the right-hander went six innings, surrendering one earned run while giving up three hits.

-- In three games this season, the 25-year-old has a 4.80 ERA and 5.4 strikeouts per nine innings, while allowing a batting average of .311 to his opponents.
+- The 32-year-old has an ERA of 4.02, with 10.3 strikeouts per nine innings, in three games this season.
+Opponents are hitting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.